sangamhemanthreddy/Globel-freelancers-EDA/README.md

   LIMIT 3  ;
 ```
 from this query , 65 freelancers can speak english  , Spanish	29 ,
-21 freelancers can speak Korean	 and it also cosiders the rating above 4 ..
+21 freelancers can speak Korean	 and it also considers the rating above 4 ..